-No. EAC Condition Implementation Status Compliance Status Description third parties, unless there are safety concerns involved. agreement has been reached with one of the two guide outfitters.
-BC Hydro is in discussions with regard to reaching agreements with all trapline holders and guide outfitters within whose territory construction activities are planned for 2017 and beyond.
+No. EAC Condition Implementation Status Compliance Status Description LAND AND RESOURCE USE Harvest of Fish and Wildlife Resources EAC 29 In order to appropriately manage effects on disruption of access to registered trapline holders and Guide Outfitters during construction, the EAC Holder must make reasonable efforts to conclude access agreements with these affected registered third parties, unless there are safety concerns involved.
+Ongoing In Compliance BC Hydro is in discussions with all trapline holders and guide outfitters within whose territory construction activities are planned for 2018 and beyond.
+To date, a total of 10 trapline holders will be impacted by construction activities in 2018.
+Six agreements have been reached with trapline holders; 4 agreements are under development.
+Agreements have also been reached with the two guide outfitters impacted by construction activities in 2018.
 Agriculture EAC 30 In order to avoid or manage the effects of the project on agricultural land owners and tenure holders, the EAC Holder must develop an Agricultural Mitigation and Compensation Plan.
-Ongoing In Compliance BC Hydro submitted and publically posted the Framework for the Agricultural Mitigation and Compensation Plan on July 27, 2016, one year after the commencement of construction.
-The draft Agriculture Mitigation and Compensation Plan was posted for feedback on January 27, 2017, 18 months after the start of construction.
-Submission of the final Agriculture Mitigation and Compensation Plan is targeted for July 2017, 2 years after the commencement of construction.
+Completed In Compliance BC Hydro submitted the final Agricultural Mitigation and Compensation Plan on July 27, 2017.
+BC Hydro submitted Rev 1 of the Agricultural Mitigation and Compensation Plan on September 25, 2017.
 EAC 30 The Agricultural Mitigation and Compensation Plan must be developed by a QEP.
-Ongoing In Compliance Section 2.1 of the draft Agricultural Mitigation and Compensation Plan lists the QEPs who prepared the plan.
+Completed In Compliance Section 2.1 and Appendix B of the final Agricultural Mitigation and Compensation Plan lists the QEPs who prepared the plan.
 EAC 30 As part of Agricultural Mitigation and Compensation Plan development, the EAC Holder must evaluate effects on agricultural land owners and tenure holders, and develop mitigation and compensation measures consistent with industry compensation standards, to mitigate effects or compensate for losses.
-Ongoing In Compliance The draft Agriculture Mitigation and Compensation Plan was posted on the Project website for feedback on January 27, 2017.
-Section 2.4 describes how BC Hydro will jointly develop individual farm mitigation plans with agricultural land owners and tenure holders or all farms directly affected by the Project.Mitigation and compensation measures consistent with industry compensation standards will be developed within Individual farm mitigation plans by the Site C Properties Team, following the process outlined within the BC Hydro Site C Property Acquisition Process Guide.
-BC Hydro's Properties Team is in discussions with agricultural land owners and tenure holders regarding
+Ongoing In Compliance Section 2.4 of the final Agricultural Mitigation and Compensation Plan describes the process that will be undertaken to develop individual farm mitigation plans with directly affected agricultural land owners and tenure holders.
+Development of individual farm mitigation plans is underway as part of the property acquisition process.

-No. EAC Condition Implementation Status Compliance Status Description potential effects of the Project on their land and operations, including potential mitigation actions related to disruption of their continuing agricultural operations.
-EAC 30 The Agricultural Mitigation and Compensation Plan must include at least the following: Inclusion of suitable land in the Agricultural Land Reserve in consultation with the Agriculture Land Commission.
-Ongoing In Compliance The draft Agriculture Mitigation and Compensation Plan was posted on the Project website for feedback on January 27, 2017.
-Section 1.7.2 and 2.5 of the draft Agriculture Mitigation Compensation Plan identified how and when the Agricultural Land Commission has directed BC Hydro to work with them on the management of residual lands.
+No. EAC Condition Implementation Status Compliance Status Description EAC 30 The Agricultural Mitigation and Compensation Plan must include at least the following: Inclusion of suitable land in the Agricultural Land Reserve in consultation with the Agriculture Land Commission.
+Ongoing In Compliance Section 2.5 of the final Agricultural Mitigation and Compensation Plan describes the process for suitable land to be included in the Agricultural Land Reserve.
+This will primarily occur during the operations phase.
 EAC 30 When residual land parcels are to be sold, consolidate and/or connect residual agricultural parcels with adjacent agricultural land holdings, where practical and when owner(s) and BC Hydro agree.
-Ongoing In Compliance The draft Agriculture Mitigation and Compensation Plan was posted on the Project website for feedback on January 27, 2017.
-Section 2.5 of the draft Agriculture Mitigation Compensation Plan reflects this requirement.
-EAC 30 Funding for mitigation actions for disruptions to agricultural land owners and tenure holders, including but not limited to the provision of alternative / replacement: Livestock movement options and compensation for associated increased costs; Infrastructure (irrigation and drainage improvements); Water supplies; Relocation of quality soil in selected locations; Farm and field access; Highway crossings; Livestock watering and drainage works during construction, and restore original works after construction is completed; and Ongoing In Compliance The draft Agriculture Mitigation and Compensation Plan was posted on the Project website for feedback on January 27, 2017.
-Section 2.4 of the draft Agriculture Mitigation Compensation Plan reflects this requirement.
-These mitigation actions are part of on-going negotiations with directly affected land owners and tenure holders.
-BC Hydro's Properties Team is in discussions with agricultural land owners and tenure holders regarding potential effects of the Project on their land and operations, including potential mitigation actions related to disruption of their continuing agricultural operations.
+Ongoing In Compliance Section 2.5 of the final Agricultural Mitigation and Compensation Plan describes the process for consolidation and/or connection of residual agricultural parcels.
+This will primarily occur during the operations phase.
+EAC 30 Funding for mitigation actions for disruptions to agricultural land owners and tenure holders, including but not limited to the provision of alternative / replacement: Livestock movement options and compensation for associated increased costs; Infrastructure (irrigation and drainage improvements); Water supplies; Relocation of quality soil in selected locations; Farm and field access; Highway crossings; Utility crossings; Livestock watering and drainage works during construction, and restore original works after construction is completed; and o Fencing.
+Ongoing In Compliance Section 2.4 of the final Agricultural Mitigation and Compensation Plan describes the process that will be undertaken to develop individual farm mitigation plans with directly affected agricultural land owners and tenure holders.
+Development of individual farm mitigation plans is underway as part of the property acquisition process.